John (“Johnny”, “Old Farndale of Kilton”) Farndale

 1750

 John Farndale married Grace Simpson at Brotton on 16 April 1750.
-Grace was born in 1733.
-Therefore he was 25 and she was 17 when they married.
-See also the gravestone detail below.
+He was 25 and she was 23 when they married.

 John Farndale, son of John and Grace Farndale, was baptised at Brotton on 24 March 1750 (FAR00167) (Brotton PR).